JalinBrown/Templetized-Rational-Number/README.md

 ## Brief Description

 This C++ code provides a templetized implementation of the `Rational` class.
-It assumes that the template parameter `T` can perform all required arithmetic operations such as addition, subtraction, division, and multiplication.
-The class allows you to work with rational numbers and perform various operations on them, ensuring proper handling of sign and simplification of fractions.
+The template parameter `T` can perform all required arithmetic operations such as addition, subtraction, division, and multiplication.
+This class allows you to work with rational numbers and perform various operations on them, ensuring proper handling of sign and simplification of fractions.

 ## Features